Trump extends exemptions on steel, aluminum tariffs

-The decision, which came hours before a self-imposed deadline, means the European Union, Canada, Mexico and others will be able to export steel to the United States without paying a 25% tariff the administration imposed earlier this year.
+The decision, which came hours before a self-imposed deadline, means the European Union, Canada and Mexico will be able to export steel to the United States through June 1 without paying the 25% tariff the administration imposed earlier this year.

 Trump announced a 25% tariff on steel and a 10% tariff on aluminum in early March, but offered temporary exemptions to the Europe Union, Canada, Mexico and a number of other allies.
-Those initial exemptions were set to expire Tuesday morning.
+Those initial exemptions were set to expire Tuesday.

-Other countries, including China and Russia, are already paying the new tariffs.
+The tariffs are already in effect for other countries, including China and Russia.

 The tariffs were a central issue in separate meetings Trump held last week with French President Emmanuel Macron and German Chancellor Angela Merkel at the White House.
 Merkel threatened that European nations would retaliate if the U.S. tariffs take effect, placing their own barriers on American products.